camilososahtml/uypricescraper/README.md

 Category

-Gets: Name of visible products (12), price, image, description even if the picked url cames into a category (if the product has it), image url
+Gets: Name of visible products, price, image, description even if the picked url cames into a category (if the product has it), image url

 Crawlers getting whole page with info.

-Exports in CSV
+Refreshes DataBase when using it.